member926/portfolio/content/about.md

 I enjoy being creative with my work to showcase my broad range of talents.

-In my off time I like to read, Paint minatures and play guitar.
+In my off time I like to read, Paint miniatures and play guitar.